Are you a cabbage fan? Let’s start there. If you are looking around for red cabbage recipes, we have gathered a few for you here in this list.

 The flavor combo of the tart vinegar and sesame oil paired so nicely with the bite of the garlic and cumin.

 Be sure to give this one a try.

-It is not as sour as sauerkraut so you won’t get that mouth puckering rush like you do with traditional sauerkraut.
+It is not as sour as sauerkraut, so you won’t get that mouth-puckering rush as you do with traditional sauerkraut.

 The dressing is super simple but not lacking in personality.

-The key to making this salad perfect is try dry out your cabbage as best as you can before adding it to the bowl.
+The key to making this salad perfect is to dry out your cabbage as best as you can before adding it to the bowl.

 It is advised that if you want the salad to be on the sweeter side, to let it chill in the fridge for at least thirty minutes.